-Greenbrier State Park to Washington Monument Loop is a 12 mile loop trail located near Boonsboro, MD that features a great forest setting.
+Greenbrier State Park to Washington Monument Loop is a 12 mile loop trail located near Boonsboro, Maryland that features a great forest setting.
 The trail is rated as difficult and primarily used for hiking and walking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash